makarandsk/Uber_Analysis/README.md

 **Category Analysis**

--The majority of rides are categorized as Business (1078), while only a few are classified as Personal (77).
+- The majority of rides are categorized as Business (1078), while only a few are classified as Personal (77).

 **Start and Stop Locations**